 Building on this work, I have launched large-scale, paleogenomic projects at the ancient cities of Teotihuacan and Caracol that will trace how the rise and decline of early urban centers shaped the genetic and epigenetic variation of Mesoamerica

 The removal of Indigenous peoples and the theft of Indigenous lands are fundamental to the existence of the American settler state.
 In collaboration with Indigenous community members and research partners, my work focuses on the epigenetic impacts of removal and how historical trauma continues to affect Indigenous peoples today.

-The Indian Removal Act of 1830 resulted in the forced and violent removal of many indigenous peoples from the southeastern United States to lands west of the Mississippi River, a deadly event that became remembered as the Trail of Tears.
-In collaboration with indigenous communities in the South, we have been working with populations east of the Mississippi where some people have continued to live on or near their original homelands, as well as their close relatives living west of the Mississippi who are descended from the survivors of the Trail of Tears.
-We are currently assessing genome-wide patterns of DNA methylation in these communities to evaluate the ongoing effects of Indian Removal on indigenous peoples of the South today.
+There are many historical and ongoing removals of Indigenous peoples from their ancestral homelands in the US.
+My work focuses on the set of removals that resulted from the Indian Removal Act of 1830, which sanctioned deadly relocations of many indigenous peoples from the southeastern United States to lands west of the Mississippi River, an event that became remembered as the Trail of Tears.
+In collaboration with indigenous communities in the US South, we have been working with populations east of the Mississippi where some communities have continued to live on or near their original homelands, as well as their close relatives living west of the Mississippi who are descended from the survivors of the Trail of Tears.
+We have assessed genome-wide methylation patterns in each of these communities to evaluate the epigenetic effects of Indian Removal on indigenous peoples of the American South today.